 The building is in fact a collaboration between two architects, Caruso St John who have designed several previous galleries for Gagosian, and TateHindle who were responsible for the structure and shell for the landlords, the Grosvenor Estate.
 The collaboration has worked well with TateHindle’s clean grey brick exterior complimenting the gallery inside.
 The old column-free “White-Cube” aesthetic has now moved on with the the new generation of gallery spaces having more character and, in this case, the architects have created a series of well-proportioned grand rooms, a modern interpretation of former Mayfair mansions, united by a rich dark oak block floor.
 Unlike Caruso St John’s gallery for Damien Hirst, which also opened this month, there was no existing history to play with and no opportunity for geometric staircases.

 The architects have also introduced a new concept for gallery lighting.
 Rather than the relentless white lights which characterise many galleries, the emphasis is on daylight with LED lighting controlled by sensors to replicate the daylight levels outside, even to the extent of dimming when clouds pass by.

-Gargosian has had a long relationship with Cy Twombly (1928–2011) whose work has inaugurated several Gargosian galleries around the world and this exhibition is a celebration of the strong partnership between gallery and artist.
+Gagosian has had a long relationship with Cy Twombly (1928–2011) whose work has inaugurated several Gagosian galleries around the world and this exhibition is a celebration of the strong partnership between gallery and artist.
 The large windows mean that the pedestrians outside have glimpses into the paintings and sculpture in the exhibition.

 Larry Gagosian commented “It was a tremendous honor that Cy Twombly inaugurated so many of our European galleries with exhibitions of new work.
 In keeping with this tradition, we are excited to be able to show several previously unseen works as the opening exhibition at the Grosvenor Hill gallery.”